mohamedkhalifamohamed/Work-Experiences/README.md

 ## How to Use

-- Each project is compressed into a zip file.
+- Each project is open for viewing and can be cloned using git to your development enviroment.
-- To explore a project, download the corresponding zip file, extract it, and open the files in your preferred development environment.
+- The other way to explore my projects is to download the corresponding project files, extract them, and open the files in your preferred development environment.

 ## Contact